 • when using tobacco and alcohol.

-During the period of application of chaga should be excluded from the diet:
+During the period of use of chaga, the following should be excluded from the diet:

 • meat food;